Biology and Health Division

 University Representative: Philippe Pasero (IGH)

-University Representative: David Genevieve (IRMB)
+University Hospital Representative: David Genevieve (IRMB)

 The Montpellier Genetics and Epigenetics Community comprises 22 teams spread across 14 research units (CBS, CRBM, DEFE, DMEM, IGF, IGH, IGMM, INM, Intertryp, IRCM, IRIM, IRMB, LPHI, PhyMedExp).

 In 2010, as part of the “Investment for the Future” program, the excellence of research in this field was recognized with the creation of the “EpiGenMed” Laboratory of Excellence.
 The EpiGenMed LabEx has been remarkably successful, with major discoveries made by its teams that have been recognized with national and international awards and honors.
 EpiGenMed has been designated a Montpellier University Laboratory of Excellence (LabMUSE) as part of the I-SITE project.
 Its goal is to promote basic and clinical research by establishing interdisciplinary projects “to move from the genome and epigenome toward the molecular medicine of tomorrow.”
-The teams of research excellence study the implications of genetics and epigenetics in cell proliferation and differentiation, normal development, neurobiology, infectious diseases, and cancer, in close collaboration with the Montpellier research community.
+The research teams of excellence study the implications of genetics and epigenetics in cell proliferation and differentiation, normal development, neurobiology, infectious diseases, and cancer, in close collaboration with the Montpellier research community.

 Infectious Diseases and Immunology